Categories

 This is a presentation on the revision of the following tenses: Future Simple, Future Intention and both Present Simple and Present Continuous in reference to the future.
 It is in the form of Mind Maps to be completed by your students.
 The students have to think about the usage, structure and characteristic words of each tense.
 Then there is some speaking practice.

 This is the third part of the series.
 The first part is entitled Present Tenses, and the second one is called Past Tenses.
-You can find both parts on my blog.
+You can find both parts in my shop.
 Hope you’ll like the whole pack.

 A bit of this, a bit of that